Human in Events: A Large-Scale Benchmark for Human-centric Video Analysis in Complex Events: More Analysis and ablation study

 The contributions of different modules in our model are first analyzed via experiments. \autoref{table:breakdown} presents the breakdown results of the action-guided domain alignment (ADAM) and pose refinement module (PRM).
-We can observe that by introducing action category information as a kind of regularization, the performance can achieve an large improvement of 1.64 weighted-AP.
-Besides, the performance can be further boosted to 53.95 w-AP with the refinement module, which indicates that the attention mask generated by the aligned latent feature fosters the pose feature revision and refinement.
+We can observe that by introducing action category information as a kind of regularization, the performance can achieve a large improvement of 1.24 weighted-AP.
+Besides, the performance can be further boosted to 54.00 w-AP with the refinement module, which indicates that the attention mask generated by the aligned latent feature fosters the pose feature revision and refinement.

-To further validate the effectiveness of the PRM, we apply the SR and CR separately.
-As shown in \autoref{table:attention}, each refinement plays an important role in the final performance.
-The application of single SR module gains 4.75 AP from the vanilla HRNet.
-One unanticipated result is that the w-AP slightly falls, which may be due to the difficulty of spatial attention modeling for severe occlusion scenes.
-With the combination of CR, the refinement module could provide the best performance improvement.
-This experiment demonstrates that the channel-wise refinement contributes more significantly to pose estimation refinement in crowded scenarios.
+To further validate the effectiveness of the PRM, we first visualize the pose estimation results without/with PRM module.
+As presented in \autoref{fig:pose_refine}, PRM is able to rectify the position of some keypoints or replenish some hard keypoints that are not detected.
+Moreover, we also apply the SR and CR separately.
+As shown in Figure \autoref{table:attention}, each refinement plays an important role in the final performance.
+The application of single SR module gains 1.32 w-AP and 1.29 AP from the vanilla HRNet.
+With the combination of CR, the refinement module could provide the best performance.
+The contribution comparison demonstrates that the channel-wise refinement contributes more significantly to pose estimation refinement in crowded scenarios, which may be due to the difficulty of spatial attention modeling for severe occlusion scenes.